 The simplest screen recorders simply capture what's on your screen and save it in AVI format, but the more advanced free tools also offer editing, additional audio, picture-in-picture and on-screen drawing.
 These are our favorites.

-An open source screen recorder more flexible than most paid-for tools
+An open source app more flexible than most paid-for tools, CamStudio is the best screen recorder

 Many free screen recorders are very limited in what they do, because they're intended as adverts for paid-for products.
 Not CamStudio.
 This open source software is free to download and use for whatever purpose you see fit.